SethVandebrooke/Protous/README.md

 Use: updateUser("John","John Green|example@gmail.com|password13|I am the John");

+getProfilePicture(id) //Sets the src value of an image tag to the profile picture data of whoever is logged in

+Use: getProfilePicture("profilepic");

+uploadProfilePic(id,event); //Uploads and saves the profile picture for the logged in user and sets the src of the given element to the image data

+Use: &lt;input type="file" accept="image/*" onchange="uploadProfilePic('profile',event)"&gt;

 NOTE!
 The following code is the user object constructor.
 It defines what properties your users will have.
 Add or remove properties but they must all be equal to a specific (not used otherwise) index of the properties array [which increment downwards]. function user(properties) {